 Yes!
 But from my experience, there are a few things that you must keep in mind.
 First, if you are baking in a gas oven without a fan, the top of the cheesecake will not burn.
-The cheesecake will rise and will bake fine, and you will get the right texture, but the cheesecake will come out with a firm pale top!
+The basque burnt cheesecake will rise and will bake fine, and you will get the right texture, but it will come out with a firm pale top!

 To get the burnt effect in a gas oven, after baking the cheesecake for 25 minutes, turn on the burner on top, and keep an eye on the cheesecake.
 It will get dark brown quickly.

 The Basque burnt cheesecake cake is still wobbly in the middle after baking?

 It is a good sign!
 If the middle came out firm or sunk while baking, this means that you have overbaked it.
 The temperature in the oven is very high, and despite taking the cheesecake out of the oven, it will continue to cook from the heat captured inside the batter.

 Can I serve the cheesecake after it cools?

 You can serve the cheesecake after it cools completely, and before chilling, it will taste more like cream caramel and custard at that point which is heavenly!